 Phi-Phi Island is famous for its spectacular beaches, turquoise waters and remarkable landscape with white sand and jungle-capped limestone cliffs jutting vertically from the waters.
 The originate name of Phi-Phi comes from Malay and were called ‘Pulao Pi ah Pi’.
 When I first mentioned its name, I called it something else, but it actually pronounced as ‘pee pee’.
 Its name refers to the mangrove wood where was found here.

 Once I arrived at this island, I saw everything seems to be back to normal after the tsunami had devastated the island on 26 December 2004.
 It was not long before a massive Thai and international operation took place to rebuild the island and the lives of the people to regain paradise.
-There are still some bungalows and small hotels still under constructed or restoration.
+There are some bungalows and small hotels still under construction or restoration.

 The inhabited main island of Phi Phi Don, Tonsai Village contains the center of activity for accommodation, restaurants, nightlife and beach activities.
 It is on the low, sandy isthmus that joins the two hilly spurs that comprise the rest of the island.

 The islands are popular for its underwater beauty and are renowned as a leading worldwide scuba diving destination.
 For those who are fond of heights, there are also rock-climbing courses available.
 Snorkeling and sunset tours to nearby islands including Phi Phi Ley and Bamboo Island are available daily from everywhere on the island.

 Maya Bay is a beautiful bay near to Phi-Phi that sheltered by 100 meter high cliffs on three sides, has several beaches, most are small and some only exist at low tide.
 The main bay is around 200 meters long with silky soft white sand, underwater colorful coral and exotic fish.